How AI Generated Marketing, Content, and Distribution Might Reshape Humanity

 Within a generation, this new paradigm will drown out all other advertising agencies, distribution platforms, and content creators, including all news, art, entertainment, official government, and even emergency information.
 Make no mistake, non-AI content will not go away.
 It will simply be ignored, buried in a torrent of highly targeted, behaviorally optimized, inescapable, AI generated flash and fluff.

 The most terrifying thing about this AI induced content consolidation is that by the time people start asking whether the content they are consuming is accurate or useful, or even more frightening, what consuming all this content is doing to them, it will be too late.
 We will have entered a new Dark Ages.
 This time, however, it won’t be a dearth of information that makes it dark.
 It will be that there so much inaccurate or even nonsensical information that there will be no way to know how to filter it out.
 During this time, and for generations after, consumers, researchers, scientists, philosophers, and governments will have no way of knowing what is real and what is fake.
-Still, they will be happy for the distraction and will be corralled into information-tribes so that they can more efficiently tracked, targeted, and compelled.
+Still, they will be happy for the distraction and will be corralled into information-tribes so that they can be more efficiently tracked, targeted, and compelled.

 Stay tuned.